Samuel B. Conant House

 The Samuel B. Conant House is an historic house in Central Falls, Rhode Island.
 This 2 1/2-story structure was built in 1895 for Samuel Conant, president of a Pawtucket printing firm, and is one of the city's finest Colonial Revival houses.
 Its exterior is brick on the first floor and clapboard above, beneath a gambrel roof punctured by several gable dormers.
 The main facade has two symmetrical round bays, which rise to the roof and are topped by low balustrades.
 A single-story porch extends between the center points of these bays, and is also topped by a low balustrade.

+The house was designed by Stone, Carpenter & Willson, Providence architects.

 The house was listed on the National Register of Historic Places in 1979.